Using bonds for higher education

 Series EE or I savings bonds issued after 1989.

-They must be issued in your name.
-If you are married, they may be issued in your name and your spouse's name.
+They must be registered with you as the owner.
+If you are married, they may be registered with you and your spouse as owners.

 Important: Note the age restriction in the next section.
-The person named on the bond must be 24 years or older when the bond is issued.
-Therefore, a bond issued with a child's name will not qualify even years later when the child is ready for college.
-If you want to buy savings bonds to later get this tax exclusion for a child's higher education, you must register the bonds in your name, not the child's.
+The owner of the bond must be 24 years or older when the bond is issued.
+Therefore, a bond registered with a child as owner will not qualify even years later when the child is ready for college.
+If you want to buy savings bonds to later get this tax exclusion for a child's higher education, you must register the bonds with yourself, or yourself and your spouse, as owners.

 What other restrictions apply?